Kuntilanak

-The Kuntilanak is predominantly a spirit from Indonesia, specifically the islands of Java and Kalimantan.
-A central figure in Indonesian folklore, thought to be the soul of a lady who tragically perished after childbirth.
+The Kuntilanak is thought to be the soul of a lady who tragically perished from childbirth.
 According to certain legends, Kuntilanak are female rape victims who became pregnant and were subsequently brutalized by their rapist.
-According to other accounts, the Kuntilanak originated from traumatized women who were abused by their attackers and / or spouses until they died during or after childbirth, either as a result of despair over losing their child, domestic violence, or maternal death.
+In other accounts, the Kuntilanak originated from traumatized women who were abused by their attackers and / or spouses until they died during or after childbirth, either as a result of despair over losing their child, domestic violence, or maternal death.

 My Personal take